techtabu/spring-boot-examples/spring-data/mongo-simple/HELP.md

 ## `MongoDatabaseFactory`
-To access MongoDB databases, you can inject an auto-configured org.springframework.data.mongodb.MongoDatabaseFactory.
+To access MongoDB databases, you can inject an auto-configured `org.springframework.data.mongodb.MongoDatabaseFactory`.
 By default, the instance tries to connect to a MongoDB server at mongodb://localhost/test.

 The thing is this access Mongo as some basic level, which means you won't be able to use advantages of high level